 Outside of bankruptcy, she represents receivers and assignees in assignments for the benefit of creditors.
 She represents corporate clients in asset purchase deals and banks in front-end lending and workouts.
 She also has experience in commercial litigation, real estate matters, loan transactions, and corporate acquisitions.

-Prior to joining Morris James, Brya was a trial attorney in the Office of the U.S. Trustee where she represented the U.S. Trustee for Region 3 in Chapter 11 and 7 cases pending in Delaware.
+Prior to joining Morris James, Brya worked in private practice at two firms for the first 13 years of her practice.
+She then worked as a trial attorney at the Office of the U.S. Trustee where she represented the U.S. Trustee for Region 3 in Chapter 11 and 7 cases pending in Delaware.
 Brya leverages the institutional knowledge gained through this experience in the counsel she provides to her bankruptcy clients.

-Brya speaks on a broad range of topics concerning commercial bankruptcy law, including serving as a recurring panelist at the Pennsylvania Bankruptcy Institute each fall.
+Brya speaks on a broad range of topics concerning commercial bankruptcy law, including serving as a recurring panelist at the Pennsylvania Bankruptcy Institute.

 U.S. Trustee Trial Attorney

 Philadelphia Bar Association, Bankruptcy Committee, Past Chair

 Philadelphia Network of the International Women's Insolvency and Restructuring Confederation, Founding Member and Past Chair